 WHOlives.org provides technical support through written, video, and in-person help.
 Interview with representative

 By design, the Village Drill has few moving or wearable parts available online by the manufacturer.
 On-site maintenance is possible with basic knowledge and commonly available tools.
+Interview with representative.
 Interview with representative

 The Village Drill designers claim that it will provide years of uninterrupted service.